 Student Leadership University (SLU) has provided leadership training to thousands of youth workers with regional conferences across the nation.
 Through its programs SLU encourages young people “to think in the future tense, dream with direction and detail and commit to excellence in all things.”
 Palm Beach Atlantic University is a partner with SLU, where PBA students serve as summer staff.

-PBA’s spring commencement is open to graduates and guests who hold tickets.
+PBA’s spring commencement is open="open" to graduates and guests who hold tickets.
 More than 500 candidates for bachelor’s, master’s and professional degrees from the West Palm Beach, Orlando and online campuses will participate in the ceremony.
 The first graduates of the Master of Arts in Christian Studies and the Master of Accountancy, new academic programs, are among those who will be honored.

 Strack has reached millions of people with his own story of overcoming poverty, abuse, broken homes and drug addiction.
 “If I can overcome the past and believe in the future, anyone can,” he said.
 “There is always a way.”